InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 $ ansible-galaxy install -r requirements.yaml
 ```

-If you provide a `/etc/hosts/` fil eon the bastion with the IP of the machine to be
+>   If you provide a `/etc/hosts/` file on the bastion with the IP of the machine to be
-configured you should be able to use the inventory "as is"
+    configured (with an IP address for the name `rke-ii-base`) you should be able to use
+    the inventory "as is"

-With a suitable machine setup and the account user's name uses for SSH access to
+With a suitable machine running and the account user's name that can be used used
-the machine, run: -
+for SSH access to the machine, run: -

 ```bash
 $ ansible -m ping all
 $ MACHINE_USER=abc1234 ansible-playbook site-rke-machine.yaml
 ```

-Once configured you can snapshot the machine to use as the base for machines in
+Once configured you should snapshot the machine so the image can be used
-your RKE cluster.
+as the base for any new machines in your RKE cluster.

 We create instances using the STFC OpenStack console.
 We create 3
 **etcd** nodes, dual control plane nodes and one or more worker nodes.